TrueFiEng/Waffle/waffle-mock-contract/README.md

 const mockERC20 = await deployMockContract(sender, IERC20.abi);

 let result = await mockERC20.staticcall(amIRich, 'check()')

-expect(result).to.equal(true) // result will be true if you have enough tokens
+// you may also just use the function name result = await mockERC20.staticcall(amIRich, 'check') expect(result).to.equal(true) // result will be true if you have enough tokens
 ```